Student Support and and Wellbeing Privacy Notice

 Student Support and Wellbeing services take the security of your personal data very seriously indeed.
 It is recognised that some of the information held is of a very sensitive nature which could cause distress should there be a security breach.

-In addition, all members of staff undertake regular training on how to keep your information safe.
+All members of staff undertake regular training on how to keep your information safe.

 Every member of the Student Support and Wellbeing services is committed to maintaining the confidentiality of your personal data, and this is also a condition of their contract of employment with the University.